Puffing Billy is a well-preserved heritage railway popular with tourists visiting Melbourne.

 You will need to get between new Belgrave Motors and the Metro Rail Bridge.

-Belgrave Metro Trains Car Park: Since this car park is used by commuters of the Metro train, it isn’t recommended for weekdays.
+Belgrave Metro Trains Car Park: Since commuters of the Metro train use this car park, it isn’t recommended for weekdays.
+Directions

 Melbourne to Lakeside station: 56 Kms (35 Miles)